How To Analyze Traffic Of External Links With Google Analytics

 Analysis of external links of the site

-How to analyze external links?
+How to check how many backlinks a site has?
 Google can help you with it.

 There are different channels, such as organic search, cost per click (CPC), referral, the name of the user's channel that you created, and the direct traffic, which is designated as none.
 You can control the data summary with the help of the menu below the graph.
 Settings allow you to make reports on sources, campaigns, keywords, ad content, and landing pages.